AlexCLeduc/django-data-fetcher/README.md

 - `get_many_as_dict(keys)` : like get_many, but returns a dict indexed by your requested keys
 - `prefetch_keys(keys)` : Like get-many but returns nothing.
 Pre-populates the cache with a list of keys.
 This is useful when you know you're going to need a lot of objects, and you want to avoid N+1 queries.
 - `prime(key,value)` manually set a value in the cache.
 This isn't recommended, but it can be useful for performance in certain cases
+- `enqueue_keys(keys)` : Keys get added to queue, which gets fetched the next time get, get_many or prefetch_keys is called.
+It is often more convenient to use this than to collect all required keys and call prefetch_keys.
+- `get_lazy/get_lazy_many`: (*experimental) enqueues the key and returns a lazy object wrapper.
+The lazy object's `get()` method will return the value when called.
+This API might be replaced with smarter lazy objects in the future.

 Subclass-API: